No login · Browser-side calculation

 The calculator shows the original due date and the adjusted due date if needed.

-Useful for longer vendor payment cycles where the final date may land on a non-working day.
+Useful when you need a Net 45 calculator for vendor payment cycles where the final date may land on a non-working day.

 EOM + 15 payment term